 Create a new Sonos Playlist

 The Sonos Playlist section will not only allow you to add curated playlists, but also make your own.
 Click on My Sonos in the bottom left of the app > Click on edit in top right > Click on Playlists > Click on New Playlist at bottom > Name Playlist.

 It will then appear in the Sonos Playlist section of the My Sonos tab ready for you to add songs to it.

 Adding a song to a Sonos Playlist you've created or a playlist that has been created by somebody else but added to the Sonos Playlist section is easy.
 Find the song > Tap the three dots > Add to Sonos Playlist > Select the playlist you want to add it to.

 Edit Sonos Playlists

 You might have really liked a playlist a few months ago, but now every song within it drives you nuts.
 No problem.
-Tap on the My Sonos tab in the bottom left of the app > Scroll down to Sonos Playlists > Select See All > Tap on the Playlist you want to edit > Click the three dots in the top right-hand corner > Edit Playlist.
+Tap on the My Sonos tab in the bottom left of the app > Scroll down to Sonos Playlists > Tap on the Playlists title > Tap on the Playlist you want to edit > Click the three dots in the top right-hand corner > Edit Playlist.
 From here you can delete songs or reorder them.